 Services for Students

-The Colorado Louis Stokes Alliance for Minority Participation (CO-AMP) is a National Science Foundation (NSF) program that seeks to double the number of underrepresented minority students (African American, Hispanic, Alaska Native, Native American and Pacific Islander) who will be earning bachelor's degrees in Science, Technology, Engineering and Math (STEM).
+The Colorado Louis Stokes Alliance for Minority Participation (CO-AMP) is a National Science Foundation (NSF) grant program that seeks to double the number of underrepresented minority students (African American, Hispanic, Alaska Native, Native American and Pacific Islander) who will be earning bachelor's degrees in Science, Technology, Engineering and Math (STEM).

 Eligible students must:

 - Represent a historically and currently under-represented group (American Indian, African American, Hispanic and Pacific Islander students).

 - Pursue a degree in a science, technology, engineering, or mathematics or a certificate program in a technology-based field.

 - Have applied for the FAFSA for the 2015-2016 academic year